 This chart shows the revenue available for education from state and local sources.
-All state education finance appropriations including the Department of Education, Minnesota State Academies, the Minnesota Center for Arts Education, tax relief aid payments to districts, various dedicated revenues, and net education property tax levies are included.
-(Net levies are certified levies minus tax relief aids.)
+All state education finance appropriations - as well as funding for the Department of Education, Minnesota State Academies, the Perpich Center for Arts Education, tax relief aid payments to districts, various dedicated revenues, and net education property tax levies - are included.
+The net levy calculation starts with the certified levy total (page 73) and reduces that tax amount by the credit and aid total (page 74).
 Federal revenues and fees charged by districts are not included.
 These are total revenue figures, not revenue per pupil unit.